 A few minutes later I hear my son crying!
 The doctors said “Here he is dad!
 Go ahead and stand up” I stood up, saw my son being held by a doctor, then a great view of my girlfriend’s insides.

-I start to walk over to the cleaning station where my son is at.
+I started to walk over to the cleaning station where my son was.
 I didn’t get further than two or three steps before the nurse asks “are you okay?”.
 I tell her “yes” then ask “why?
 Do I not look okay?”
 They told me “NO” and instructed me to sit back down and put my head between my legs.
 They brought me apple juice and told me that my face had turned green.

 I never got to cut the umbilical cord, but once I regained some blood in my face, my son was brought over to me.
 I held him.
-Suddenly, all those feeling I had before were gone.
+Suddenly, all those feelings I had before were gone.
 I talked to him and told him that it was okay.

 We spent the next 5 days in the hospital so she could recover.
 It was great!
 Not only were we able to sleep, but we also had nurses there to help us, show us what to do, and had room service.
 I enjoyed it.

 My son, whose name is Austin, is now 2.5 years old.
 There have been many learning lessons and curves (this whole parenting thing is a learning curve and I feel like I’m behind all the time lol).
 This past June he was diagnosed with autism, which is another whole thing that we have to adjust to, not just our parenting style, but our dreams and aspirations for him as well.
 We take it day by day and advocate for him to the fullest.
 He is now getting services daily which has improved many areas that he lacks, such as eye contact and speech.